CEA-MetroCarac/PySSPFM/README.md

 </p>

 <p align="justify" width="100%">
 &#8226; There was a desire to offer the scientific community in the PFM domain an open-source solution that is easily comprehensible, adaptable, and customizable according to individual requirements.
+All developments adhere to the PEP-8 development standard and are accompanied by comprehensive, internal script documentation.
 </p>

 <p align="justify" width="100%">
-&#8226; PySSPFM has been developed with the aim of achieving the most quantitative, comprehensive, and advanced measurement processing compared to other existing solutions.
+&#8226; PySSPFM has been developed with the aim of achieving the most quantitative and advanced measurement processing compared to other existing solutions.
 </p>

 <p align="justify" width="100%">